 Since 2010 the Trust has adopted a census approach to the Staff Survey.
 Whilst the results listed here are relating to the National Survey, our action planning also takes into account the findings from our census report as well as themes identified from the free text comments.
 For the last four years, as a direct consequence of staff survey findings, we have been working on improving our approach to staff engagement.
 We have developed a schedule of listening events called "Speak Easies" where senior managers listen to the views of staff across the Trust, with a focus on empowering people to be able to take action to improve matters at a local level.
 Staff Survey results are disseminated widely throughout the Trust and views are sought on how we can take action on issues highlighted in the survey results.
-The Trust wide Staff Survey Action Plan is agreed by the Trust Board and is monitored through the Trust's Corporate Decisions Team (Workforce) Group.
+The Trust wide priorities for action arising from the Staff Survey are agreed by the Trust Board and is monitored through the Trust's Corporate Decisions Team (Workforce) Group.